How to apply for Federal Direct Student Loans

 - Once awarded, accept your loans in Self Service by signing into myCCC

-After students drop below half-time (6 credits), Withdraw or Graduate from CCC:
+After students drop below half-time (6 credits), withdraw or graduate or end the semester at CCC:

 - Complete Loan Exit Counseling on the Student Loans website